 My major required attendance (It counted for 30% of our grade!), so this was an easy one for me.
 I don’t mean it was easy to get up for an 8AM after going out the night before, but I always made sure to go to class and nap later.

 This is something I would strongly recommend you do as well.
-Some professors have participation points you can only earn by attending class or hold pop quizzes.
+Some professors have participation points you can only earn by attending class or they will hold pop quizzes.
 It may seem like a minor amount you’d be skipping, but if you get a zero on a third of your grade, your test scores will have to be phenomenal to pass!
 Make sure to attend class and pay attention.
 The information will be worth your time.
+And if you need help getting a full night’s sleep before class, check out my full night sleep tips.

 2. Manage Your Time

 Sometimes I feel like professors get together and think of ways to make their students stress out.
-I would have 3 HUGE projects all due the exact same week (By huge, I mean they’d each have over 50hrs worth of work that I’d have to invest to complete them).
+I would have 3 HUGE projects all due the exact same week (By huge, I mean they’d each have over 50hrs worth of work invested in them).
 Being able to complete things on time wouldn’t be possible if I didn’t manage my time.

 For time management, I had 3 color-coded planners.
 That might be a little excessive.
-A planner like the one below would be a great choice to use this school year.
+A planner is a great choice to use during the school year.
 But planners are only helpful if you use them.
 Be sure to keep track of major projects, know when tests are coming up, and look at your weekly workload ahead of time so you don’t end up scrambling last minute to finish things.

 3. Budget Your Social Life